2026 Board of Directors

 Katie Harman

-Katie Harmon is the Vice President of Enterprise Support at Marigold, and she’s been leading both commercial and enterprise technical support teams within the company for nearly 12 years.
-She is dedicated to creating an outstanding customer experience, thrives on performance-driven leadership, and is passionate about growing the careers and opportunities for strong performers.
-Katie has been in the Nashville area for 30+ years and now lives in Hope Gardens with her husband and teenage son, where they love walking, biking, and eating their way around the city!
-Katie is a part of the Music City Dope Pedalers bike group and rode her 7th Tour de Nash this year.
+Katie Harman has led commercial and enterprise technical support teams in SaaS for more than a decade.
+She is dedicated to delivering an outstanding customer experience, thrives in performance‑driven environments, and is passionate about developing strong performers and expanding their career opportunities.
+Katie has lived in the Nashville area for nearly 30 years and currently resides in Hope Gardens with her husband and teenage son, where they enjoy walking, biking, and eating their way around the city.
+She is an active member of the Music City Dope Pedalers bike group and completed her eighth Tour de Nash this year.

 Joshua Steffan